FutongHan/socialweb/README.md

 We built a website for interactive visualization.
 The source files of the website can be found at ``web/``.
 The backend was written in PHP which handles users' requests, reads data from database, and feeds front-end with JSON data.

 The front-end is built with bootstrap and jQuery.
-Also, chart.js was used for rendering grahps.
+Also, chart.js was used for rendering graphs.

 The running environment for the website is listed below.